Electric Stim Pad Placements

 Brief Description

-Update like above, is that strapping all four electrodes into place, and getting them to stay put, without the wires pulling loose as you get comfortable is tedious.
-As such even with a four channel stimulator like the Globus, I’ve come to only use the first two channels and not worry about inner or outer thigh.
-This makes a stimulator like the TS4 very viable.
+Update like above: strapping all four electrodes into place and getting them to stay put without the wires pulling loose as you get comfortable is tedious.
+As such, even with a four-channel stimulator like the Globus, I’ve come to only use the first two channels and not worry about inner or outer thigh.
+This makes a simulator like the TS4 very viable.

 Hips-3 (EMS for increasing global hip strength)